-Four measures (multiplication, ordering, number line, addition and subtraction) were research-designed and assessed acquisition of skills taught in intervention.
-The fifth, also researcher-designed, assessed a mix of acquisition and transfer word problems, none of which was used during intervention.
+Four measures (multiplication, ordering, number line, addition and subtraction) were researcher designed and assessed acquisition of skills taught in intervention.
+The fifth, also researcher designed, assessed a mix of acquisition and transfer WPs, none of which was used during intervention.
 The sixth, the study's main transfer measure of generalized fraction knowledge, was not researcher designed.

-With Fraction Battery-revised Single-Digit Multiplication (Malone & Fuchs, 2017), students have 5 min to answer 30 problems (factors 1-10) shown horizontally ( $\alpha = .92$ ).
+With Fraction Battery-Revised Single-Digit Multiplication (Malone & Fuchs, 2017), students have 5 min to answer 30 problems (factors 1-10) shown horizontally ( $\alpha = .92$ ).
 We included multiplication as a fraction outcome because it is foundational for identifying equivalent fractions and is addressed in the intervention conditions.

-Fraction Battery-revised Ordering (Malone & Fuchs, 2017) assesses magnitude understanding with 12 items.
+Fraction Battery-Revised Ordering (Malone & Fuchs, 2017) assesses magnitude understanding with 12 items.
 (We relied on ordering instead of comparing because students can cross-multiply to solve comparing but not ordering problems.)
 Each ordering problem shows three fractions to be ordered from least to greatest.
-Two items have fractions with the same numerator; one has fractions with the same denominator; the remaining nine include $\frac{1}{2}$ as one of the three fractions.
-The maximum score is 12 ( $\alpha = .82$ ).
-To control for pretest performance, while avoiding floor effects due to limited skill at start of third grade, we used Fraction Battery-revised Comparing at pretest.
-With Comparing (6 items), student place a greater than, less than, or equal sign between two fractions.
-Two items have the same numerator; one has $\frac{1}{2}$ and a fraction less than $\frac{1}{2}$ ; one has $\frac{1}{2}$ and a fraction equivalent to $\frac{1}{2}$ ; one can be solved by rewriting one fraction with an equivalency to make the same denominator or numerator as the other fraction; and one has a fraction equal to 1 and a fraction less than 1.
+Two items have fractions with the same numerator, one has fractions with the same denominator, and the remaining nine include 1/2 as one of the three fractions.
+The maximum score is 12 ( $\alpha$ = .82).
+To control for pretest performance, while avoiding floor effects due to limited skill at start of third grade, we used Fraction Battery-Revised Comparing at pretest.
+With Comparing (six items), students place a greater-than, less-than, or equal sign between two fractions.
+Two items have the same numerator, one has 1/2 and a fraction less than 1/2, one has 1/2and a fraction equivalent to 1/2, one can be solved by rewriting one fraction with an equivalency to make the same denominator or numerator as the other fraction, and one has a fraction equal to 1 and a fraction less than 1.
 The maximum score is 6 ( $\alpha = .82$ ).

-Fraction Battery-revised Number Line (Malone & Fuchs, 2017) assesses fraction magnitude by having students place fractions on a 0-1 paper number line.
+Fraction Battery-Revised Number Line (Malone & Fuchs, 2017) assesses fraction magnitude by having students place fractions on a 0-to-1 paper number line.
 Testers demonstrate the mechanics of using tick marks to place fractions on number lines.
 Students then complete six items.
 With each, students place two fractions on the same number line labeled with endpoints (0 and 1).
-For each item, students earn 1 point for placing each fraction correctly above or below $\frac{1}{2}$ and 1 point for placing the two fractions in correct order, regardless of whether the fraction is on the correct side of $\frac{1}{2}$ .
+For each item, students earn 1 point for placing each fraction correctly above or below 1/2 and 1 point for placing the two fractions in correct order, regardless of whether the fraction is on the correct side of 1/2.
 The maximum score is 18 ( $\alpha = .86$ ).